History Files

 742

-Tang Emperor Hsuan Tsung backs a revolt by three Turkic tribes within the khaganate that are not related to the royal house of Ashina.
-The Basmıl, Karluk and Uyghur khans rise up and kill Kutluk Yabgu Khagan, allowing Ozmış to be selected as the new khagan.
+Tang Emperor Hsuan Tsung backs a revolt by three Turkic tribes within the khaganate which are not related to the royal house of Ashina.
+The Basmıl, Karluk, and Uyghur khans rise up and kill Kutluk Yabgu Khagan, allowing Ozmış to be selected as the new khagan.
 However, after he refuses to accept the suzerainty of the Tang emperor, the uprising is sponsored again so that it kills Ozmış.

 742 - 744